-Goal R2.1: Demonstrate ability to manage formulary and medication-use processes for critically ill patients, as applicable to the organization.
+Goal R2.1: Demonstrate ability to manage formulary and medication-use processes for neurology patients, as applicable to the organization.

-Objective R2.1.1: (Creating) Prepare or revise a drug class review, monograph, treatment guideline, or protocol related to care of critically ill patients, including proposals for medication-safety technology improvements.
+Objective R2.1.1 (Creating) Prepare or revise a drug class review, monograph, treatment guideline, collaborative practice agreement, or protocol related to care of inpatient or outpatient neurology patients.

-- Displays objectivity. - Effectively synthesizes information from the available literature.
+- Displays objectivity. - Effectively synthesizes information from the available literature. - Applies evidenced-based principles for advancing pharmacotherapy knowledge. - Consults relevant sources. - Considers medication-use safety and resource utilization.

-- Applies evidenced-based principles. - Consults relevant sources. - Considers medication-use safety and resource utilization. - Uses the appropriate format. - Effectively communicates any changes in medication formulary, medication usage, or other procedures to appropriate parties. - Demonstrates appropriate assertiveness and timeliness in presenting pharmacy concerns, solutions, and interests to internal and external stakeholders. - When appropriate, may include proposals for medication-safety technology improvements.
+- Uses the appropriate format. - Effectively communicates any changes in medication formulary, medication usage, or other procedures to appropriate parties. - Demonstrates appropriate assertiveness and timeliness in presenting pharmacy concerns, solutions, and interests to internal and external stakeholders. - When appropriate, may include proposals for medication-safety technology improvements.

-Objective R2.1.2: (Evaluating) Participate in a medication-use evaluation related to care for critically ill patients.
+Objective R2.1.2 (Evaluating) Participate in a medication-use evaluation related to care for neurology patients.
 (Guidance: This should not be the major project but may be part of the project.)
-Criteria: